Solutions

 Frequently asked questions

-What should a market opportunity research tool help founders do?
+• What should a market opportunity research tool help builders do?

-It should help founders compare markets, identify which pains are strongest, and decide where to focus interviews, validation, and content tests next.
+It should help builders compare markets, identify which pains are strongest, and decide where to focus interviews, validation, and content tests next.

-How do founders know which market to pick first?
+• How do builders know which market to pick first?

 Choose the market where the pain is recurring, buyer language is clear, budget is more visible, and the wedge is small enough to test without overbuilding.